-Of course, there are times when one particular thing does not meet your expectations, and that is understandable.
+Of course, there are times when one certain food does not meet your expectations, and that is understandable.
 If one particular thing tastes a little "off" or is not what you thought it was, it is reasonable to push it aside.

 Some of the "bargain buffets" will charge you extra (by weight) for wasted food.
 Of course, "doggie bags" are not acceptable at all-you-can-eat venues.
-Bones and other inedible parts are exempt from the rule.
+Bones, shells and other inedible parts are exempt from the rule.

 Buffet desserts are usually small portions, but this is still the most dangerous part of a buffet experience.
 Some people are determined to sample all of them.
 (Bad idea.)

 The fat and sugar calories can be staggering.
-This is a great place to practice self control even if you have failed up to this point.
+This is the most imoprtant place to practice self control even if you have failed up to this point.